pmarrec/nes-lter-chl-cleaning/README.md

 # nes-lter-chl-cleaning
 You can find here all the raw fluorescence data from all nes-lter cruises and the matlab scripts to perform an automated cleaning of the chl-a data that are used for growth/grazing calculation.
 Each cruise has separated csv files and data for all cruises are processed simultaneously.

 The raw fluorescence data for each cruise are stored in csv files in the "chl-grazing-experiment-raw" folder.
 The csv files contain the cast and niskin bottle numbers (in text format with '' to avoid considering some multiple cast/niskins entries as dates), the measured Fo, Fa, blank, blank_acid data with treatment information (T0_TF, dilution, nutrient_treatment, light_level, replicate_bottle and replicate_chl.
-The files also include the vol_filtered, the vol_extracted, the calibration coeficcient Fs and r and the start/end datetime of the incubations. date_time_utc_sampling, latitude, longitude, depth, nearest_sation and distance values will be retrieved later directly and automatically from the CTD files stored in the REST-API.
+The files also include the vol_filtered, the vol_extracted, the calibration coeficcient Fs and r and the start/end datetime of the incubations.

+The **chl_grazing_experiment_retrieve_ctd_data** Matlab script is used to retrieve the date_time_utc_sampling, latitude, longitude, depth, nearest_sation and distance values directly and automatically from the CTD files stored in the REST-API (except for AR66, data not available yet).
+Inputs: CRUSIE-chl-grazing-experiments-raw.csv files
+Outputs: CRUISE-chla-grazing-experiments-ctd-raw.csv files stored in the chl-grazing-experiment-ctd-raw folder

 The **chl_grazing_experiment_chl_calc.m** Matlab script is used to calculate the Chl-a and Phaoe pigments concentration, after calculation of Fo-blank, Fa-blank and Fo/Fa ratios.
 Inputs: CRUSIE-chl-grazing-experiments-raw.csv files with Fo, Fa, blank values and calibration coefficients Fs and r